syakirharis25/workers/README.md

 School Learning Flow Level : [ Time Master ] -> [ Well Rounded Commander ] -> [ Welcome to the world of engineering ! ]

-School Learning Flow Duration : [ 6 months + 3 months ] -> [ 6 months + 3 months ] -> [ infinity ] | completed 25,000 hours in the company school, then publish a book to receive a degree, will be archieve in the school library for others future reference
+School Learning Flow Duration : [ 6 months + 3 months ] -> [ 6 months + 3 months ] -> [ infinity ] | completed 25,000 hours in the company school, then publish a book to receive a degree, will be archieved in the school library for others future reference

 <a name="belonging"></a>
 ## 7. Sense of belonging & belongingness & belonging.